Close Mobile Navigation

 Treatment with KEYTRUDA® (pembrolizumab)

 Your doctor will plan your treatment according to your individual circumstances.
-These include your type and stage of cancer, grade of cancer, age and general health.
+The treatment provided may depend on the location of the cancer in your breast, as well as the type, grade, and stage of the cancer, along with your age and general health.

-KEYTRUDA is an immunotherapy that may be used to treat triple-negative breast cancer in combination with chemotherapy if:
+KEYTRUDA is an immunotherapy that may be used to treat certain patients with triple-negative breast cancer:

 Glossary